hmunfru/fiware-paas/doc/admin_guide.rst

     netstat -p -a | grep $PID

 Where $PID is the PID of Java process obtained at the ps command described before, in the previous case 14054 jetty and 1327 (postgresql).
-The expected results must be something similar for the postgres process:
+The expected results for the postgres process must be something like this output:

 .. code::